sandstreamdev/std/date/README.md

 ## Questions

-- How to split ISO compliant date time string into a date and time pair?
+- How to split ISO-compliant date-time string into a date and time pair?

 # startOfDay